Construction of exact refinements for the two-dimensional hierarchical B-spline de Rham complex: Introduction

 Another important breakthrough in the field of numerical analysis was the introduction of spline functions \cite{Boor2001, Schumaker2007} as a compelling alternative to the more classical finite element method \cite{Hughes2000, Ciarlet2002, Brenner2008}.
 The former approach was given the name of isogeometric analysis (IGA), and it is explained in great detail in the seminal paper by Hughes et al. \cite{Hughes2005}.
 The motivation behind this method was to create a better synergy between numerical-analysis and industrial-design teams, which have been using splines in CAD-based modelling for a long time \cite{Farin2006}.
 One of the benefits of the higher smoothness allowed in splines is that they provide better approximation properties per degree of freedom (DoF) than standard \(C^0\) or \(C^{-1}\) finite element spaces \cite{Evans2009, Bressan2019, Sande2019, Sande2020}.
 Another upside in IGA is the flexibility in defining new spline spaces from basic splines, and in particular locally refined spline spaces.
-These allow to increase the density of \dofs near relevant local features of the solution being computed, increasing the accuracy in those regions and reducing the computational cost.
+These allow us to increase the density of \dofs near relevant local features of the solution being computed, increasing the accuracy in those regions and reducing the computational cost.
 Several types of splines have been explored in the IGA literature, such as T-splines \cite{Sederberg2003, Sederberg2004}, hierarchical B-splines \cite{Vuong2011, Buffa2015, D'Angella2018} and truncated hierarchical B-splines \cite{Giannelli2012, Giannelli2013}, and the more recent polar splines \cite{Speleers2021}.
+In this work, our attention will be centered around hierarchical B-splines and their truncated counterpart.
+The general idea of hierarchical basis is to take a sequence of function space basis, each corresponding to a level providing more DoFs than the former, and then applying a selection mechanism to determine which basis functions from each level are present in the final hierarchical basis \cite{Kraft1998}.

 When working with a hierarchical B-spline complex in \(\RR^n, n\geq1\), it is not true that this will generate an exact subcomplex of the continuous one for an arbitrary refinement \cite{Evans2018, Shepherd2024}.
 This is due to the fact that a poor choice of the refinement pattern can remove basis functions from a coarser level and add basis functions from a finer level such that they describe function spaces with distinct topological properties.
 This leads to the introduction of spurious harmonic forms, which can easily ruin the accuracy and stability of the numerical method being used.